 Over time, she lost touch with most of her friends.
 She never dated again.
 She left all community programs.
 She argued more & more with her sister.
 Her work relations grew strained.
 I tried suggesting small ways to improve her life but was often met with negativity.
 While I’m not surprised at the effect my dad’s abrupt departure had on her life, I can’t understand how she never, ever got back to that happier version of herself I knew as a child.
 Her true self.

 Liz eventually found full-time employment & stayed at the same company until she retired in 2007.
 She found a way to help me pay for expensive biochemistry books in college, then later helped me move to Seattle in 1994.
 Our relationship had deteriorated quite a bit by that point, & I sometimes think she saw my departure from Memphis as another family member abandoning her.
-But I was 23, had had enough of life in the South, wanted to come out, & leaving Memphis was a way to do it.
+But I was 23, had had enough of life in the South, & wanted to come out.
+Leaving Memphis was a way to do it.
 She drove the moving van with me to Seattle… although during an argument, she said she didn’t even want to be there!
 I’ll never forget that, but I understand that it must have been difficult to see me go.

 By the time I’d settled in Seattle & found a boyfriend, I knew the time had come to tell my mom I was gay.
 During a Christmas visit to Memphis, I let her know.
 She cried a bit, saying she was happy we were finally talking about it.
 But then we never discussed me being gay again.
 No questions about my childhood, no questions about the present, no talk of the future.
 Throughout the two relationships I had while she was alive, she met my partners & even became close to the mom of one of my exes.
 However, there seemed to be some sort of disconnect whenever we talked about anything gay.

 I suppose she did the best she could given the circumstances; that’s all any of us can do.
-But I feel like her refusal to discuss anything emotional drove us apart as time went by.
+But I feel her refusal to discuss anything emotional drove us apart as time went by.
 She was diagnosed with breast cancer in 2005 & opted for radiation therapy only.
 Shocked, I asked her, “You know what no chemo means, right?”
 Yes, she was aware of the consequences.
-Four years later in July 2009, she called me at the end of a Spain-Portugal tour to let me know that the previous cancer had metastasized & was now in other organs.
+Four years later in July 2009, she called me at the end of a Spain-Portugal tour to let me know that her previous cancer had metastasized & was now in other organs.
 She didn’t have long.

 After retirement, she had decided to move back to Iowa & left Memphis behind.
 I went to see her in Centerville, & we got most of her affairs in order.
 I promised to return after the next work season was done —before Thanksgiving— but she only lived for about another month.
 I still remember that evening, sitting in my apartment in Buenos Aires.
 I’d opened a bottle of wine, & the strangest feeling came over me.
 There aren’t words to explain what I felt, but it was a calming sensation of peace, happiness & joy.
 So I raised a toast to my mom… seemed like the right thing to do because I felt she had finally found what she’d lost so many years ago.
 The next morning I received an email from my mom’s friend & neighbor that she’d passed away.
 I already knew.